Bearcats pull away against Bulldogs

 “I thought Gering played really well and did a nice job of executing, coming out and making big plays and big shots,” Scottsbluff coach Dave Bollish said.
 “I thought that we were kind of lost in the moment a little bit and got sucked into the momentum and environment.”

 Bollish didn’t see the execution he wanted from his team and didn’t see them taking care of the controllable.
-However, he was excited about some of what he saw in the game.
+However, he said he was excited about some of what he saw in the game.

 “Those are things you have to do on the road, in rivalries games, those are things you need to do when people compete really hard,” he said.
 “I think we survived with a win and we’ve got to learn our lessons from that though.
 I’m frustrated with tonight but I’m excited that we got some shots to fall and we were able to get it to go our way.”